cal-itp/data-infra/docs/analytics_tools/storing_data.md

 * Using code in your notebook to upload the data.
 * Using the Google Cloud Storage web UI to manually upload.

-To push a dataset with code from a Jupyter Notebook or script, run these commands in the terminal to set up your Google authentication.
+You will need to have set up your Google authentication in order too push a dataset with code from a Jupyter Notebook or script.
+If you have yet to do so, [follow these instructions](connecting-to-warehouse).

 ```
 # initial setup ----